Clinical Rotations - Community and Public Psychiatry Track

 Outpatient Subspecialty Clinics: Residents treat children with a variety of diagnoses in specialized treatment clinics throughout the year.
 Faculty members with expertise in specific psychopathologies provide ongoing supervision to the residents.

-Social Skills Group Therapy: Residents participated in a social skills group therapy program on a weekly basis under supervision for a 6 month period at Weill Cornell Westchester Division.
+Social Skills Group Therapy: Residents participated in a social skills group therapy program on a weekly basis under supervision for a 6 month period.
 These groups vary with regard to age range and diagnosis, but all provide residents with valuable exposure to the principles and practice of social skills training.

 Psychotherapy Technique Supervision: Residents receive individual ongoing supervision in the implementation of psychodynamic psychotherapy and specific Cognitive Behavioral, Parenting Training, and Family Therapy Techniques.